PRIMAVERA-H2020/stream2-planning/README.md

 a single model for a single experiment.
 7 could mean that this variable had been requested from all models for a single experiment, or that the same variable from one model and experiment has been requested by seven different people.
-The name is in the form "var-name_table-name"”" and the table name includes the frequency of that variable.
+The name is in the form "var-name_table-name" and the table name includes the frequency of that variable.
 The variable's standard name is included in the third column.